-Bridging Genotypes and Phenotypes
+Bridging genotypes and phenotypes

-Associating genotypes and phenotypes has become much more simple, as statistics have matured and state of the art tools that can be used on a user's desktop to associate data e.g. in GWAS type settings (Figure 2) have been developed.
-These tools range from the efficient mixed model (EMMA) type family, through FAST-LMM (Lippert et al., 2011) to TASSEL (Bradbury et al., 2007), to name but a few which are reviewed in this issue.
+Associating genotypes and phenotypes has become much more simple, as statistics have matured and state-of-theart tools that can be used on a user's desktop to associate data, for example in GWAS-type settings (Figure 3), have been developed.
+These tools range from the efficient mixed model (EMMA) type family, through FAST-LMM (Lippert et al., 2011) to TASSEL (Bradbury et al., 2007), to name but a few that are reviewed in this issue.

-Additionally, user friendly online tools such easyGWAS (Grimm et al., 2016) or GWAPP (Seren et al., 2012) exist.
+Additionally, user-friendly online tools such easyGWAS (Grimm et al., 2017) or GWAPP (Seren et al., 2012) exist.
 These tools only require phenotypic data if using Arabidopsis.
 This is because these tools analyze the phenotypic data against an internally stored set of genomic data from a reference panel.

-However, high-throughput phenotyping of multiple traits allows to not only associate traits with genotypes, but also to associate traits with each other (e.g. Poorter et al., 2014, Figure 2).
+However, high-throughput phenotyping of multiple traits allows not only association of traits with genotypes, but also association of traits with each other (e.g. Poorter et al., 2014, Figure 3).
 Once again, this works best within the same experimental setting, as under these conditions the environment and management is by definition 'identical'.
-However, it is clear that novel insights would require pooling of multiple datasets or very large datasets comprising many different phenotypic values, which has been done in AraPheno/AraGWAS (see above).
+However, it is clear that novel insights would require pooling of multiple datasets or very large datasets that comprise many different phenotypic values; this has been done in AraPheno/AraGWAS (see above).

 Another large advantage of an approach that relates phenotypes to phenotypes is that comparatively few variables are concerned, making statistical overfitting a minor problem.
-This is because phenotypic data (on large populations) does not suffer from "p>>n", i.e. the number of variables (phenotypes, p) is usually not larger than the number of samples (n).
-As an example, the Atwell study (2010) recorded 107 diverse phenotypic values in between 90 to more than 180 accessions.
-Thus, many techniques from the extensively studied field of gene network reconstruction (reviewed by Emamjomeh et al., 2017) work well, if not better when applied to phenotypes, given a large enough population.
-Indeed, for plant gene network analyses, gene expression data is often simply correlated, without putting too much detail into environmental or perturbation conditions.
-The only consideration is that expression data sets should represent a range of different conditions and not favour certain perturbations over others.
-This could either be done by hand e.g. in CSBDB.DB (Steinhauser et al., 2004) or automatically e.g. in the case of ATTED-II (Obayashi et al., 2018).
+This advantage is because phenotypic data (on large populations) does not suffer from 'p>>n', i.e. the number of variables (phenotypes, p) is usually not larger than the number of samples (n).
+As an example, the Atwell study (2010) recorded 107 diverse phenotypic values in between 90 and 180 accessions or more.
+Therefore, many techniques from the extensively studied field of gene network reconstruction (reviewed by Emamjomeh et al., 2017) work well if not better when applied to phenotypes, given a large enough population.
+Indeed, for plant gene network analyses, gene expression data are often simply correlated, without putting too much detail into environmental or perturbation conditions.
+The only consideration is that expression data sets should represent a range of different conditions and not favor certain perturbations over others.
+This could be done either by hand, for example in CSBDB.DB (Steinhauser et al., 2004), or automatically, for example in ATTED-II (Obayashi et al., 2018).

-However, whilst a simple correlation analysis between phenotypes is a good start for an analysis and thus supported in AraGWAS (Togninalli et al., 2018) and Phenome-networks, more sophisticated approaches can be used.
-Indeed multiple different statistical and machine learning approaches are already being used today.
+However, while a simple correlation analysis between phenotypes is a good start for an analysis and therefore supported in AraGWAS (Togninalli et al., 2018) and Phenome-networks, more sophisticated approaches can be used.
+Indeed multiple different statistical and machinelearning approaches are already being used currently.

-Firstly, as a way to bridge e.g. well-refined molecular measurements such as metabolic profiles to physiological parameters, one can use partial least square (PLS).
-This technique allows for the determination of relationships between outcome variables and predictor variables.
-Gago et al. (2017) used this to relate canopy and stomatal conductance from a vineyard to a metabolite matrix.
-Typically, PLS results are then analyzed using variable importance prediction in order to determine important predictors (i.e. metabolites in this case).
-In the case of Gago (2017) they found e.g. phenylpropanoids and myo-inositol to be predictive for both conductance values.
+Firstly, as a way to bridge for example well refined molecular measurements such as metabolic profiles to physiological parameters, one can use partial least square (PLS).
+This technique allows the determination of relationships between outcome variables and predictor variables.
+Gago et al. (2017) used this approach to relate canopy and stomatal conductance from a vineyard to a metabolite matrix.
+Typically, PLS results are then analyzed using variable importance prediction to determine important predictors (i.e. metabolites in this case).
+Gago et al. (2017) found for example phenylpropanoids and myo-inositol to be predictive for both conductance values.